oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 use, it typically only contains those claims the user has consented to disclose to a specific Verifier.
 However, there is an increasing number of use cases where a signed JWT is created once and then used a number of times by the user (the "Holder" of the JWT).
-In such cases, the signed JWT needs to contain the superset of all claims the user of the signed JWT might want to disclose to Verifiers at some point.
+In such use cases, the signed JWT needs to contain the superset of all claims the user of the signed JWT might want to disclose to Verifiers at some point.
 The ability to selectively disclose a subset of these claims depending on the Verifier becomes crucial to ensure minimum disclosure and prevent Verifiers from obtaining claims irrelevant for the transaction at hand.
-One example of such a multi-use JWT is a verifiable credential, an issuer-signed credential that contains the claims about a subject, and whose authenticity can be cryptographically verified.

 SD-JWTs defined in this document enable such selective disclosure of JWT claims.

+One example of a multi-use JWT is a verifiable credential, an issuer-signed credential that contains the claims about a subject, and whose authenticity can be cryptographically verified.

 Similar to the JWT specification on which it builds, this document is a product of the Web Authorization Protocol (oauth) working group.
 However, while both JWT and SD-JWT